Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 This is one of the most practically useful tools from Acceptance and Commitment Therapy, and it works on a simple but powerful idea: you are not your thoughts.
 You are the one observing them.

-When you're fused with an anxious thought, you're not having it — you're inside it, you are it.
+When you're fused with an anxious thought, you're not ‘having’ it, you are it.
 It's like being attached to a boulder rolling downhill.
 Pushing back, arguing with it, or forcing positivity over the top of it just puts you in its path.
 The boulder wins every time.

 Defusion doesn't stop the boulder.
 It unhooks you from it so you can watch it roll past.

-The simplest defusion practice: add "I notice I'm having the thought that..." to the front of whatever the anxious thought is.
-"I notice I'm having the thought that I'm going to fail."
-"I notice I'm having the thought that something bad is going to happen."
-That small shift in language creates just enough distance to change everything.
+A simple defusion practice to try: add "I notice I'm having the thought that..." to the front of whatever the anxious thought is. eg. "I notice I'm having the thought that I'm going to fail."
+"I notice my mind is thinking that something bad is going to happen."
+That small shift in language creates just enough distance to change the fusion.
 You're no longer the thought.
 You're the one noticing it.

 Bottom-up tools: working from the body